jp-x-g/BitSwanPump/README.rst

 ``python3 -m unittest test``

-You can replace ``test`` with a location of your unit test module.
+You can replace ``test`` with the location of your unit test module.

 Licence
 -------

-BSPump is an open-source software, available under BSD 3-Clause License.
+BSPump is open-source software, available under the BSD 3-Clause License.